ngeodesic-ai/ngf-alpha/docs/.ipynb_checkpoints/onboarding-checkpoint.md

 # Onboarding Guide for NGF-alpha

 🚀 Welcome to the NGF-alpha project!
 This onboarding document is designed to help new contributors quickly get up to speed.
-Since the techniques here blend uncommon concepts from differential geometry, general relativity (GR), and AI latent spaces, we'll start with essential background knowledge.
+Since the techniques here blend uncommon concepts from differential geometry, general relativity (GR), and applications of AI latent spaces combined with differential geometry and GR concepts; we'll start with essential background knowledge.
 Then, we'll walk through the project's conceptual progression across its 10 completed stages, grouped into three overarching phases.
 This structure reflects how the idea evolved: from foundational proofs-of-concept to scalable embeddings and finally to LLM integration and validation.

 The project aims to reduce AI hallucinations by warping semantic manifolds with physics-inspired curvature, guiding reasoning along deterministic "noetic geodesics" to truth-aligned outcomes.
 If you're familiar with GR's spacetime warping or geometric deep learning, you'll catch on fast; otherwise, the resources provided below will help.